devopsfactory-in/express-keycloak/README.md

 Express integration with keycloak

 ## Prerequisites
-Before you try this demo, make sure you have configured Keycloak locall
+Before you try this demo, make sure you have configured Keycloak locally

-Local Installation
+## Local Installation

 If you are using Docker then it is good to use the Keycloak docker image to run the instance locally.